 “Most of all, you must try to find the fun in everything you write.” — Blake Snyder, Save the Cat

 Snyder’s section about The Board was one of my favorite parts of the book.
-I started using a similar method while writing my third novel (the first one I published).
+I started using a similar method while writing the first novel I published.
 It involves putting various bits of your story on note cards and putting them on a board (I use a huge magnetic white board).
 This is by far the funnest part of writing a story because it’s where all the ideas happen.
 It’s also tactile, because you’re working with paper and pens and using your hands, all of which is creatively stimulating.

 Snyder goes into some really deep-level instruction here, laying out a system for organizing the cards on the board and insisting that when your board is done, you must have forty cards, each representing one scene.
 There are four rows (the first is Act One, the second and third are each half of Act Two, the fourth is Act Three).
 The specificity here is not for novel writing, but the gist of the board is one of my favorite tools for story development.